gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-text-canvas2d.md

-Title: WebGL Text - Canvas 2D
+Title: WebGL2 Text - Canvas 2D
 Description: How to display text using a 2D canvas that is in sync with WebGL
 TOC: Text - Canvas 2D